event-engine/docs/docs/tutorial/part_III.md

 }
 ```
 `BuildingAdded` communicates that a new lifecycle of a building was started (new building was added to our system), so the
-`Building::whenBuilidngAdded()` function has to return a new state object and does not receive a current state object
+`Building::whenBuildingAdded()` function has to return a new state object and does not receive a current state object
 as an argument (next when* function will receive one!).

 But what does the `State` object look like?
 Well, you can use whatever you want.
 Event Engine does not care about a particular